scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Fig. :ref:`save-data` illustrates the infrastructure we have configured.
 As in [Mac17]_ a ``sitecustomize`` that registers the ``atexit`` handler is installed in a directory included into all users' Python ``sys.path``.
-The file system where ``sitecustomize`` is installed should be local to the compute nodes that it runs on and not served over network, in order to avoid exacerbating poor performance of Python start-up at scale.
+The file system where ``sitecustomize`` is installed is physically on each node and not served over network, in order to avoid exacerbating poor performance of Python start-up at scale.
-We accomplish this by installing it and any associated Python modules into the compute node system images themselves, and configuring default user environments to include a ``PYTHONPATH`` setting that injects ``sitecustomize`` into ``sys.path``.
+We accomplish this by installing it and any associated Python modules into the node system images themselves, and configuring default user environments to include a ``PYTHONPATH`` setting that injects ``sitecustomize`` into ``sys.path``.
-Shifter containers include the monitoring packages from the system image via volume mount set at runtime.
+Shifter containers include the monitoring packages from the system image via runtime volume mount.
 Users can opt out of monitoring simply by unsetting or overwriting ``PYTHONPATH``.
 We took the approach of provisioning a system-wide ``PYTHONPATH`` because it is